Sheet metal laser cutting vs plasma cutting: differences and similarities

 Plasma vs laser: we said that laser cutting uses light, instead plasma cutting works through gas; in practice, it means that:

 - Laser boasts a higher precision.
-If you need to realize high-precision works on a big variety of sheets metals (such as stainless steel, aluminium, titanium etc) this is the method that, usually, is used.
+If you need to realize high-precision works on a big variety of sheets metals (such as stainless steel, aluminum, titanium etc) this is the method that, usually, is used.
 The sheets metal’s laser cutting is fundamental for all those industries that, despite the thickness of the materials need to cut with extreme precision (laser cutting is managed by software so the error rates are absolutely null) and to obtain exact copies of more pieces avoiding imperfections.

 - In addition of being more precise, laser cutting allow you to save time and resources.
 Laser cutting on sheet metal is processed by specific software and it doesn’t need of human involvement.